Raptacon/Skills-Challenges/cone_drill_west_coast/docs/challenge_step_1.md

 - wpilib.MotorControllerGroup: this collects multiple motors together and forwards the instructions it receives to all of those motors.
 We want the drive motors on the same side to operate exactly the same.
 The constructor takes an arbitrary number of motors as arguments.

+#### Requirements

-Create two motors using the correct ports, and collect them with a motor controller group.
-The motor controller group must be an instance attribute by using self.\<name\> = \<value\> syntax.
+1. Create two motors using the correct ports, and collect them with a motor controller group.
+The motor controller group must be an instance attribute - you can do this by using self.\<name\> = \<value\> syntax.

 ### [1.2](../challenge_step_1/robot.py)